Policy: US Federal Student aid (direct loan program) satisfactory academic progress

 - illness or injury to the student

-- other compassionate and compelling circumstances.
+- other special circumstances.

 - The University defines death of a relative as death of an immediate family member that is a parent, sibling, guardian, grandparent, dependent child, spouse, aunt or uncle.

-- In the context of this policy, the University defines illness or injury to the student as illness or injury that significantly impacted upon the student's ability to study and lasted for a duration of greater than 10 working days and where special examination arrangements were not applied to a student's enrolment.
+- In the context of this policy, the University defines illness or injury to the student as illness or injury that significantly impacted upon the student's ability to progress academically and lasted for a duration of greater than 10 working days and where special examination arrangements were not applied to a student's enrolment.

 - The University defines special examination arrangements in this context as including an Educational Access Plan developed by the Access and Inclusion Office, special assessment consideration, deferred examinations, and special exams.